Red Lights Ahead (November 29, 1936)

 Produced by George R. Batcheller

 Directed by Roland D. Reed

 Written by Robert Ellis and Helen Logan

-The Actors: Andy Clyde (Grandpa Hopkins), Lucile Gleason (Molly 'Ma' Wallace), Roger Imhof (Pa Wallace), Ben Alexander (George Wallace), Ann Doran (Mary Wallace), Frank Coghlan Jr. (Willie Wallace), Paula Stone (Edna Wallace), Addison Randall (Nordingham), Sam Flint (Franklin Q. Whitney), Eleanor Stewart (Celeste the maid), Herbert Clifton (Perkins), Gordon De Main (detective), Lester Dorr (Charles the chauffeur), Jack W. Johnston (lodge member), Matty Kemp (Jerry Carruthers), Lafe McKee (lodge member), Robert McKenzie (Joe Digan, lodge member)
+The Actors: Andy Clyde (Grandpa Hopkins), Lucile Gleason (Molly 'Ma' Wallace), Roger Imhof (Pa Wallace), Ben Alexander (George Wallace), Ann Doran (Mary Wallace), Frank Coghlan Jr. (Willie Wallace), Paula Stone (Edna Wallace), Jack Randall (Nordingham), Sam Flint (Franklin Q. Whitney), Eleanor Stewart (Celeste the maid), Herbert Clifton (Perkins), Gordon De Main (detective), Lester Dorr (Charles the chauffeur), Jack W. Johnston (lodge member), Matty Kemp (Jerry Carruthers), Lafe McKee (lodge member), Robert McKenzie (Joe Digan, lodge member)

 Free Download of the old movie Red Lights Ahead

 Red-Lights-Ahead-1936-720p.mp4 (1.2gb - 986x720)

 Learning to Create faster than we Consume